 Before you download an ad-blocking app or extension, double-check that you’re downloading it from a reputable source, says Benjamin Watson, mobile-security researcher at Mobile Labs.
 “You want the app to come from its website, or a trusted store like Google Play or Apple’s App Store.
 Otherwise, you risk downloading malware,” he says.

 Here’s a look at six reputable apps and extensions that block mobile ads available for iOS and Android users, vetted by the experts.

 AdBlock Plus offers apps and extensions for iOS, Android, and a number of browsers, including Chrome, Firefox, Internet Explorer, Opera, and Safari.
-Besides disabling, tracking, and blocking ads and domains known to spread malware, it lets you customize what you want and don’t want to see with filter lists and whitelists.
+Besides disabling, tracking, and blocking ads and domains known to spread malware, it lets you customize what you want and don’t want to see with block lists and allow lists.
 By default, it displays nonintrusive ads that it deems acceptable, though this option can be turned off.
-(AdBlock Plus accepts money from advertisers to show whitelisted ads.)
+(AdBlock Plus accepts money from advertisers to show allow-listed ads.)
 AdBlock Plus is free.

 Blockr turns off ads, media, social buttons, cookies, and cookie warnings in Safari.
-The app, available only for iOS users, also features whitelisting capabilities.
+The app, available only for iOS users, also features allow-listing capabilities.
 Price: 99 cents.

 The Purify app, available for iOS and Android, says it will quadruple your browsing speed.
 In addition to blocking ads and trackers in browsers, Purify allows you to block images, scripts, and fonts, and lets you allow-list sites.
 It also puts your apps into hibernation when they’re not in use, saving you battery life.
 Price: $1.99.